nxp-imx/oem-prov-app/README.md

 * After receiving each asset, the application provisions them into the EdgeLock Enclave.
 * Optionally, the non-volatile key storage can be committed to the physical memory and device lifecycle moved to closed/closed-locked state.
 ### __Device Provisioning via proxy mode__
-* In this mode, the security assets are already available in an external memory location, such as an eMMC/SD card on a FAT32 partition.
+* In this mode, the security assets are already available in an external memory location, such as an eMMC/SD card on a FAT32 partition, or in local filesystem.
-* The OEM Provisioning Application reads the assets from the partition and imports them into the EdgeLock Enclave.
+* The OEM Provisioning Application reads the assets from the partition or local filesystem and imports them into the EdgeLock Enclave.
 * Optionally, the non-volatile key storage can be committed to the physical memory and device lifecycle moved to closed/closed-locked state.

 ## Additional features